 To enable signing in, use the same process as for the Registration form web part but place the Logon form web part on the sign-in page.
 In the properties of the web part, you can, for example, set where the user is redirected after signing in.

 For signing out, place the Sign out button web part on a page.

 See the sample Dancing Goat site to learn practical use of the sign-in/sign-out process.

 One of the advantages of registered customers is that the system remembers their previous orders and settings.

 By default, if a registered customer signs in, the store switches to the currency of their last order on the site.
 Also, when a registered customer goes through the checkout process, the payment method and shipping option from their last order are pre-filled in their fields.

-See Customizing customer preferences to learn how to change the default behavior.
+See Customizing customers' preferred currency, payment method and shipping option to learn how to change the default behavior.